The Worst Witch: The Worst Witch and the Wishing Star

-The Worst Witch and the Wishing Star (Scholastic UK, ISBN 978-0-141351995; another(?), ISBN 978-0-141383996) was released by Scholastic UK on 3 October 2013.
+The Worst Witch and the Wishing Star (Scholastic UK, ISBN 978-0-141351995; another (?), ISBN 978-0-141383996) was released by Scholastic UK in 2013.

 Returning from the holidays in stormy weather Mildred, Maud and Enid arrive to be told by Miss Drill that there will be a talent-displaying competition between Miss Cackle's Academy, Moonridge and Pentangle's school to win a swimming-pool as the award for the best talent.

 Mildred, much to her disappointment, has been chosen to work lantern monitor along with Drusilla and Ethel.
-On that first night Maud spots a shooting star and Mildred makes a wish followed by Miss Hardbroom who does the same reluctantly.
-On the first lantern monitor shift Mildred is given a holdall containing safety objects in it.
-When she reaches the gates to finish the job Mildred spots a stray dog, who she names Star, she takes him to her bedroom as a secret pet, much to the disapproval of Tabby.
+On that first night, Maud spots a shooting star, and Mildred makes a wish, followed by Miss Hardbroom, who does the same reluctantly.
+On the first lantern monitor shift, Mildred is given a holdall containing safety objects in it.
+When she reaches the gates to finish the job, Mildred spots a stray dog, who she names Star.
+She takes him to her bedroom as a secret pet, much to the disapproval of Tabby.

-During the weeks that follow Mildred, realising that Star is well behaved and calm on a broomstick, trains him to do various tricks with her.
+During the weeks that follow Mildred, realising that Star is well behaved and calm on a broomstick, she trains him to do various tricks with her.
 Maud and Enid, who realise Mildred isn't spending much time with them, soon discover about Star and are amazed by the tricks Mildred has taught him.
 Ethel, suspicious about Mildred hiding something in her holdall, reaches into it to discover Star was hidden in it and the both of them collapse into the lanterns igniting the costumes Form Five have made for the talent competition.

 Miss Hardbroom, furious, sends Ethel and Mildred along with Star on a lead to Miss Cackle's office for what they had done.
 Maud and Enid then explain about Star's tricks on the broom.
-Miss Cackle accepts the replacing talent and the next day the competition took place with the schools showing their talents.
-When it's Mildred's turn she amazes the judges with Star's tricks and wins the competition and the swimming-pool.
-When the pupils go back to their school Miss Cackle allows Mildred to keep Star as her broomstick companion as a special privilege.
-Mildred later explains to Miss Hardbroom that she wished for Star on the shooting star at the beginning of term which doesn't annoy her as she wished on the star for them to win the competition.
-The story concludes with the teachers celebrating their victory and at the same time Miss Hardbroom's birthday.
+Miss Cackle accepts the replacing talent, and the next day, the competition took place with the schools showing their talents.
+When it's Mildred's turn, she amazes the judges with Star's tricks and wins the competition and the swimming pool.
+When the pupils go back to their school, Miss Cackle allows Mildred to keep Star as her broomstick companion as a special privilege.
+Mildred later explains to Miss Hardbroom that she wished for Star on the shooting star at the beginning of term, which doesn't annoy her as she wished on the star for them to win the competition.
+The story concludes with the teachers celebrating their victory and, at the same time, Miss Hardbroom's birthday.